KMS emulator for tests

 - 53 KMS operations at 100% conformance — symmetric and asymmetric keys, encrypt/decrypt, aliases, grants, data key generation, real ECDH, key import, multi-region keys, key policies.

-- Any AWS SDK in any language.
+/_fakecloud/kms/usageso tests can assert which service triggered which KMS operation on which key. - Any AWS SDK in any language.
 Real HTTP server on port 4566.

 - KMS key policies enforced.
 Opt-in